 - Good for quick integration into more complex existing setups.
 You can reuse your existing configs and run upstream Prometheus and Managed Service for Prometheus side by side.

-- Might support use cases that aren't yet supported by managed collection.
+- Might support use cases that aren't yet supported by managed collection, such as local aggregations to reduce cardinality.

 Streaming data to Managed Service for Prometheus consumes additional resources.
 If you are manually deploying collectors, then we recommend increasing CPU and memory limits by 5x and adjusting them based on actual usage.